Thoughts on Maps

-I remember spending a lot of boring classes looking at my geography or history atlas under the desk, just being fascinated by the indescribable beauty of maps and the invitation for discovery by far away lands, both in terms of distance and time.
-I can't pinpoint a moment when I realized I loved maps.
-I guess I always did.
-Or did as soon as I understood them.
-Even when I was around 10 I could spend half an hour looking at the political map of Europe that was in a hallway of our house, sometimes forgetting where I was going.
-And as for the history and geography atlas ... my mom said I'd have to give them to my younger brother when I graduated.
+I remember spending a lot of boring classes looking at my geography or history atlas under the desk.
+I was fascinated by the indescribable beauty of maps, and by the invitation to discover faraway lands, both in terms of both distance and time.
+I can't pinpoint the moment when I realized I loved maps.
+I suppose I always did.
+Or perhaps I did as soon as I understood them.
+Even when I was around ten, I could spend half an hour looking at the political map of Europe that was in a hallway of our house, sometimes forgetting where I was going.
+As for the history and geography atlas... my mum said I'd have to give them to my younger brother when I graduated.
 Well, that didn't happen.
 Giving away the books with the maps?
-No way.
+No way!

-Now take my River Basin Map of the World as an example.
-Even though I don't think it's the prettiest of my river maps (I'm partial to the US one), I do think of it as sort of the crown jewel of the collection.
-It took months and overcoming a lot of hurdles to make this map.
-I mean, just exporting the final image took like a day and a half.
-Every finger was crossed in the household so the laptop doesn't go up in flames exporting the millions of lines.
-Or there's no major error so I can start again. :) I think this map gives a different perspective to us, and to our eyes so used to maps divided into countries, with way more straight lines than comfortable.
-I really wish I had this map when I was younger.
-I honestly think the future would be brighter with more colourful, artistic maps in it.
+Take my River Basin Map of the World as an example.
+Even though I don't think it's the prettiest of my river maps - I'm partial to the US one -, I do consider it to be the crown jewel of the collection.
+It took months to create this map, and I had to overcome a lot of hurdles.
+I mean, just exporting the final image took about a day and a half!
+Everyone in the household kept their fingers crossed that the laptop wouldn't catch fire while exporting the millions of lines.
+Or that there's no major error so I can start again. :) I think this map offers a different perspective, and to our eyes so used to maps divided into countries, with far too many straight lines.
+I really wish I had had this map when I was younger.
+I honestly think the future would be brighter with more colourful, artistic maps.
 And I truly hope I can contribute to that with my work.

 River basin map of the world in rainbow colours by Grasshopper Geography.